arashnm80/arashnm80.github.io/quotes.md

 > Success is to seize narrow short-term golden windows.

+> Inspiration is perishable, act on it immediately.

 > The right way to work is like a lion.

 > The only way of getting somewhere is to leave something behind.